-The South-South Sustainable Council for Sustainable Development (SSCC) was created by a group of like minded individuals and institutions as a facilitator and catalyst to promote south-south dialogue on sustainable development and strengthen the world peace.
+The South-South Sustainable Council for Sustainable Development (SSCC) was created by a group of like minded individuals and institutions as a facilitator and catalyst to promote south-south dialogue and strengthen the world peace.

 There has been an increasing awareness recently that whilst the developed countries of the northern hemisphere have played an important role in promoting sustainable development, it is the countries in the gambit of south-south cooperation which share similar economic, social and cultural conditions where good practices can be replicated with greater ease and efficiency.